Emma: How to bounce back after a study let down

 2. It’s OK to feel sorry for yourself for a while.

 Eat all the ice cream, chocolate or other comfort food you want (no judgement)!
-But if you don’t want to add to your food guilt, browse HealthyU or find delicious #studysnack ideas on our Pinterest Board!
+But if you don’t want to add to your food guilt, find delicious #studysnack ideas on our Pinterest Board!

 3. If you’re feeling embarrassed about your study letdown, you don’t have to tell your classmates, friends or family if you don’t want to.